UMM-CSci-Systems/C-programming-arrays/README.md

 ## Getting started

 There are several directories here, one for each project.
-We would recommend doing them in the order listed below; there's no overwhelming reason that you need to do them in any particular order, however, and it would be far better to move on to the next one rather than get stuck in one and not make any progress.
+We would recommend doing them in the order listed below, especially since you can use your solution to the first one to help solve the second one.
+That said, it would be far better to move on to the next one rather than get stuck in one and not make any progress.

 The basic structure for each project is (for an imaginary project